I learned that courage was not the absence of fear, but the triumph over it. The brave man is not he who does not feel afraid,

 Additionally, anxiety can be a symptom of drug misuse or withdrawal.
 Nonetheless, anxiety doesn’t always have a medical cause.
 In these cases, researchers believe that anxiety disorders are caused by a combination of factors which can include genes, external stressors, and diet.

 Additionally, researchers are also finding that there are some risk factors for all types of anxiety disorders, including:

 As you might imagine, determining one’s source of anxiety can be a challenging task.
 For this reason, Cenegenics physicians use an all-encompassing approach to treat the condition as thoroughly as possible while also addressing some of the potential contributing factors behind the anxiety.
 Combatting anxiety is especially critical to wellness and longevity when we consider its potential impact on a person’s health, as discussed in the upcoming section.

-Anxiety and stress are often used interchangeablely, although they have numerous differences.
+Anxiety and stress are often used interchangeably, although they have numerous differences.
 Stress is generally short-term, although instances of recurring stress can become chronic.
-Anxiety is characterized by unease, worry or fear and often manifest internally.
+Anxiety is characterized by unease, worry, or fear and often manifests internally.

 This guide was produced with contributions from the following key resources:

 The Cenegenics Education and Research Foundation

 The Textbook of Age Management Medicine Volume 1: Mastering Healthy Aging Nutrition, Exercise, and Hormone Replacement Therapy